 Qualifying Examination: The exam will be administered on the second Tuesday in February of the Spring semester.
 The undergraduate Mechanical Engineering topics will include: Thermodynamics, Heat (energy) transfer, Fluid Mechanics, Structural Mechanics, Materials, Dynamics and Vibrations, and Mathematics.
 Students will solve problems in 4 of the 7 topic areas.
 The exam will be 5 hours duration in an open book, open notes format.
 Each problem set will be graded by the faculty member that submitted the set.
 The results will be analyzed by the Mechanical Engineering graduate studies committee, and each candidate will receive a grade of Pass (P), Fail (F) or Remediate (R).
 Students will not be given the test back in order to protect the questions from dissemination.
 In cases where remediation in certain topic areas is required, the Ph.D. adviser will develop a problem-solving-based plan with the Ph.D. candidate to prepare for a retest on the identified topic areas.
 The retest must occur prior to the next fall semester and will be overseen by the Ph.D. adviser.

-Comprehensive Examination: The public research seminar will include 40 minutes for the student’s presentation and 10 minutes for questions from the audience.
-This will be followed immediately by a closed-session oral examination of 45-90 minutes by the student’s Ph.D. committee and additional remediation may be required at this point.
+Comprehensive Examination: A public oral seminar of 40 minutes plus 10 minutes of public questions, on the research to date and proposed research to complete the Ph.D., will be given by the Ph.D. candidate.
+This will be followed by a closed-session oral examination of 45-90 minutes by the student’s Ph.D. committee.